Problem Areas

 There you were, in a difficult relationship, and getting laid off was the pebble that turned into a landslide that ended in actions you regret.
 Or maybe you were already trying to change your harmful behavior, but then you’re blindsided by losing your job.
 For those...

 Is Stonewalling Abuse?
-Seeing the Damage and Learning to Stop
+Seeing the Damage of the Silent Treatment and Learning How to Stop

 Brian felt pretty good about how he handled conflict: when a disagreement came up with his wife Shannon, he walked away.
 His strategy seemed simple enough, and he avoided feeling overwhelmed by the argument or the risk that the quarrel would escalate into something...